What is carpal tunnel syndrome?

 In our practice it is most often diagnosed by history and physical exam.
 On occasion, a nerve conduction test will be ordered to confirm the diagnosis.
 However, as this test is painful and has a high rate of error, we try to avoid this testing.

 What is the treatment for carpal tunnel syndrome?

 In most cases, the initial treatment is nonoperative.
 A trial of splinting and steroid injections is attempted at first.
 Most patients with carpal tunnel syndrome will respond to a steroid injection.
 The length of response to this treatment varies.
 In some patients it is curative and in others it is very short acting.
-This is a treatment as well as a diagnostic test.
-If one responds to steroid injections then this treats the condition and confirms the diagnosis.
+Recent data from the Mayo Clinic suggests a 30% cure rate with steroid injection alone.
 If the response to injection is suboptimal or short lived then the patient may need further evaluation.
-Eventually, some patients require surgery.
-In this case Dr. Graham prefers endoscopic carpal tunnel release although in some instances, such as when in office surgery is chosen, he will perform an open release.
+Eventually, many patients require surgery.
+In this case Dr. Graham can perform either endoscopic carpal tunnel release or open carpal tunnel release.

 Why choose Dr. David Graham to treat your carpal tunnel syndrome?